Omar-p/learning-notes/aws/aws.md

     - ![transit-gateway](images/vpc/hybrid-network-architechture-without-transit-gateway.png)
   - hybrid network architecture with Transit Gateway.
     - ![transit-gateway](images/vpc/hybrid-network-architechture-with-transit-gateway.png)
-    - it come with default route table which allow all traffic between attachments. you can create complex routing topology by using multiple route tables.
+    - it comes with default route table which allow all traffic between attachments. you can create complex routing topology by using multiple route tables.
-  - it support transitive routing.
+  - it supports transitive routing.
   - it can be used to create global network
   - you can share it between accounts using AWS RAM(resource access manager: it's a service allow you to share resources between accounts)
   - Peer with different regions .. same or cross account.